Monday, February 18, 2019 / by Carlyn Voges

 Here are the top five reasons:

 1. Exposure to Prospective Buyers

-According to the 2017 Profile of Home Buyers and Sellers from NAR, last year 95% of buyers search online for a home.
-That is in comparison to only 15% looking at print newspaper ads.
-Most real estate agents have an internet strategy to promote the sale of your home.
-Do you?
+According to NAR’s 2018 Profile of Home Buyers and Sellers, 95% of buyers searched online for a home last year.
+That is in comparison to only 13% of buyers looking at print newspaper ads.
+Most real estate agents have an Internet strategy to promote the sale of your home, do you?